vladris/pintest/README.md

 *The lightest unit test framework to poke holes in your C++ logic*

 Pin Test is a featherweight unit testing framework for C++.
 It is easy to integrate with both existing native code and existing automation.
 On the native side, Pin Test is implemented as a single header, `pintest.hpp`.
-The framework comes with a Python3 test runner which supports automatic discovery.
-Other runners can be easily implemented, as the native interface consists of just 2 functions.
+The framework comes with a Python3 test runner which supports automatic test discovery.
+Other runners can be easily implemented, as the native interface consists of just 2 `extern "C"` functions.

 Requires Python3, tested with Clang 3.5, GCC 4.8, MSVC 14.0